Hollywood’s Secret Rape Culture

 As I’ve pointed out before, it doesn’t matter if you avert your eyes during sex scenes.
 At

-the end of the day, Hollywood counts ticket sales.
+the end of the day, Hollywood counts financial profits and television ratings.
 Both prudes and

-perverts give equal support for a film when they buy a ticket (or a DVD).
-The truth is, if people stopped financially supporting the
+perverts give equal support for a film when they buy a ticket, purchase a movie, or watch streamed content.
+The truth is, if people stopped supporting the

 abuse of actors, the industry would change.
-But producers follow the money, and
+But producers follow money and ratings, and

-there’s money to be made through the objectification of entertainers.
+there’s profit to be made through the objectification of entertainers.

 Tinseltown is harming the